maciej-w/beautiful-jekyll/_posts/2017-03-28-working-with-arrays-in-javascript.md

 bigimg: ../img/analog.jpg
 ---

-### Recently I've been working on a project where a customer asked to sort user inputs by various rules and be able to insert future forms as well.
+### Recently I've been working on a project where a customer asked to sort user inputs by various rules and be able to insert future inputs as well.

-We've been receiving messages with json objects which were sorted before inserted to a table but there was a possibility of adding new forms at the top.
+We've been receiving messages with json objects which were sorted before inserting to a table but there was a possibility of adding new forms at the top of table (index 0 of Array).

-So I've devided the objects to arrays and sorted, New first, Approved second then Completed but had to somehow insert new ones at the beginning and I discovered this basic functions - always needed push and pop only!
+Before needed only push and pop - so discovering unshift and shift was great :)

 Lovely and easily explained: